DrThomasAger/smile/README.md

 # Why (: Smile?

-Methods for writing prompts are still ad-hoc, with experienced prompt engineers holding on to "intuitive hacks" that they can't render into an explicit system (or don't have the time to!).
+Methods for writing prompts are still ad-hoc, with experienced prompt engineers holding on to "intuitive hacks" that they can't render into an explicit system to scale their knowledge into their organization.

 That's why I created ***(: Smile***.
-As my businesses began to rely more and more on prompts, and the processes became collaborative, I needed to create prompts that would be **future-proof**.
-I needed to be able to hand off knowledge and understanding to the team members I was working with.
+As my businesses began to rely more and more on prompts, and the processes became collaborative, I needed to be able to hand off knowledge and understanding to the team members I was working with.

 A common *prompt language* results in a more **consistent** and **maintainable** *prompt library* for your organization.
 In programming, we moved from  simple isolated scripts to organizational norms and common languages.
 Now we have the same kind of **predictable** and **reliable** language for our **essential** LLM prompts.